-- 4.3.1.
-Possessing a weapon, including possessing a firearm; - 4.3.2.
-Physical assault causing bodily harm requiring medical attention; - 4.3.3.
-Sexual assault; - 4.3.4.
-Robbery; - 4.3.5.
-Using a weapon to cause or to threaten bodily harm to another person; - 4.3.6.
+- where the incident did not result in a suspension or expulsion, the record shall be removed after three (3) years have passed during which no further serious violent incidents have been filed; - 4.3.5. where the incident resulted in Using a weapon to cause or to threaten bodily harm to another person; - 4.3.6.
 Extortion and - 4.3.7.
 Hate and/or Bias-motivated occurrences. - 4.4.
 In alignment with PPM 120, TVDSB will report the total number of Violent Incidents on an annual basis to the Ministry of Education through the Ontario School Information System (OnSIS). - 4.4.1.
-All Violent Incidents that occur on school premises during school-run programs will be reported to the ministry, whether the Violent Incident was committed by the Student of the school or whether it was committed by any other person.

-5. Suspension Duration and Restrictions
+All Violent Incidents that occur on school premises during school-run programs will be reported to the ministry, whether the Violent Incident was committed by the Student of the school or whether it was committed by any other person. - 5.
+Suspension Duration and Restrictions - 5.1.

-- 5.1.
 A suspension means that a Student is removed from school temporarily for up to 20 school days.
-During this time, the Student: - 5.1.1.
+During this time, the Student:

+- 5.1.1.
 Cannot attend or take part in regular school activities or events and - 5.1.2.
 Cannot attend any TVDSB property. - 5.2.
-When determining the length of a suspension, the principal will consider Mitigating Factors and other factors as outlined in Paragraph 3 of Section 3. - 5.3.
-A Student may only be suspended once for any incident or infraction. - 5.4.
-For suspensions of one to five days, the suspension is processed and authorized by the principal. - 5.5.
-Suspensions of six to 10 days are initiated by the principal in consultation with their Superintendent of Student Achievement. - 5.6.
-Suspensions of 11 to 20 days are initiated by the principal in consultation with the Superintendent of Safe Schools and Well-Being and the Associate Director of Learning Support Services.
+When determining the length of a suspension, the record shall not be removed unless three (principal will consider Mitigating Factors and other factors as outlined in Paragraph 3 of Section 3. - 5.3.
+A Student may only be suspended once for any incident or infraction. ) consecutive years have passed during which no further - 5.21.5.4.
+For suspensions for serious violent incidents have taken place; of one to five days, the suspension is processed and authorized by the principal. - 5.5. where Suspensions of six to 10 days are initiated by the incident resulted principal in an expulsion, consultation with their Superintendent of Student Achievement. - 5.6.
+Suspensions of 11 to 20 days are initiated by the record shall be removed five (5)

+years afterprincipal in consultation with the date on which Superintendent of Safe

+Schools and Well-Being and the board expelled Associate Director of Learning

+Support Services.